 Through the Westfield experience, students become independent, self-assured, confident learners ready for college and life – and they make life-long friends along the way.

 The educational program is divided into three distinct divisions: Lower School (grades PK-5), Middle School (grades 6-8), and Upper School (grades 9-12).
 The curriculum and content delivery are carefully attuned at each level to children’s developmental and emotional needs.
 The school’s administration, faculty, and staff work closely together to insure a smooth transition academically and socially as students move from Lower School to Middle School and on to Upper School.

 Small classes allow teachers to build a personal relationship with each student and to develop bonds that are vitally important to a student’s overall success.
 Students receive quality instruction and engage in meaningful activities as they focus on core academic curriculum.
 This study is enhanced at all grade levels with a strong curriculum that includes foreign language, fine arts, technology, and physical education.
-The Advanced Placement and Honors programs provide opportunities for students to experience more challenging academic rigor.
+The Advanced Placement, Honors, and College Dual Enrollment programs provide opportunities for students to experience more challenging academic rigor.